JOJ0/discodos/README.md

 `disco search 123456 -zz`

+_**Note: Certainly you can always find a tune in your collection by using search terms.
+You don't have to use the release ID.
+We use it here because we have it at hand already**_

+A regular search command and starting *Brainz matching:

+`disco search "new release new tune" -zz`

 There is another convenient way when you are in the process of writing down a mix, and realize you can't find the release because you didn't add it to the collection yet: Use the -a option of the mix subcommand.
 Then, instead of searching for a text-term, we hand over a Discogs release ID.
 DiscoDOS will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.
 As expected with the `mix -a` commmand, the track will be added to your mix too:

 `disco mix fat_mix -a 123456`

+### I'm stuck in a mix

+You're in the process of compiling a mix for a gig.
+You just played this one tune that was really fitting well, but now you're stuck and don't know how to move on.
+You try out different records, nothing seems to work.

+DiscoDOS can tell you in what combinations you ever played this tune in the past:

+`disco suggest "search terms to find the tune"`

+Another option would be to let it show you a pool of tracks sharing similiar key and BPM:

+`disco suggest -k Am -b 123`

+_**Note: If your tune(s) do not have key and BPM data yet, let them "match" with MusicBrainz first, by using the [update from brainz](#search-action-update-from-brainz) search action**_

+### I'd like to quickly rate my transitions

+You are listening to a recording of a mix you have already documented into DiscoDOS and now would like to quickly rate your transitions, so you and DiscoDOS can learn from it.

+Use the bulk-edit function to change specific fields of your mix's tracks:

+`disco mix "the mix name" -b trans_rating,trans_notes`

+Learn more about this function in the [mix command section](#the-mix-command).

+_**Note: Currently DiscoDOS rating analysis system is not finished.
+This will be coming in future version.
+As a preparations for this feature, you only are allowed to put these character combinations into the trans_rating field: ++, +, ~, -, --**_

 ## Command Reference